TosbackCgusBridge-Bot/CGUs-versions/Metacafe/Privacy Policy.md

 Privacy Policy

-The use of the Metacafe Web Site(s) and/or Metacafe software and any Metacafe services and products (collectively, the "Web Site") provided by Collective Digital Studio, LLC. ("MetaCafe, LLC") are subject to the provisions of this Privacy Policy, including any amendments or updates hereto.
+The use of the Metacafe Web Site(s) and/or Metacafe software and any Metacafe services and products (collectively, the "Web Site") provided by MetaCafe, LLC are subject to the provisions of this Privacy Policy, including any amendments or updates hereto.
 This Privacy Policy is incorporated into and is subject to the MetaCafe, LLC Terms &.
 Conditions.
 If you do not agree to this Privacy Policy, please do not use the Web Site.

 General